David Broderick Tower: History

-The memorable humpback whale mural on the rear façade of the building was painted by Metro-Detroit native eco-artist, Wyland, and was dedicated on October 13, 1997.
+The memorable humpback whale mural on the rear façade of the building was painted by Metro Detroit native eco-artist, Wyland, and was dedicated on October 13, 1997.
 A billboard was placed over the mural in July 2006, covering up the Whaling Wall mural.
 The money generated from a recently added billboard was announced to benefit the restoration of the building, as the billboard is visible from the nearby Comerica Park, home of the Detroit Tigers.
 In June 2010, the billboard was removed during a storm, once again revealing the mural.

+In September 2009, the Broderick Tower was listed as one of the world's tallest abandoned structures.

-Motown Construction Partners LLC, led by Fred J. Beal, Manager, and President of JC Beal Construction Inc., secured financing for a comprehensive re-development of the Broderick Tower in December 2010.
+Motown Construction Partners LLC, led by Fred J. Beal, Manager, and President of JC Beal Construction Inc., secured $55 million in financing for a comprehensive re-development of the Broderick Tower in December 2010.
 Renovations commenced to create 124 apartments on floors 5-34, three separate restaurant venues floor 1 and the adjacent lower level and mezzanine, and office space on floors 2 through 4.

 On November 2, 2012, the Broderick Tower received official certificates of occupancy by the City of Detroit.
 A call was made to residents by management around 3:30 PM; on that day, at least 5 residents moved in immediately.
 During that same weekend, at least 50 more residents moved in.
 As of March 2013, Broderick Tower is 100% leased and occupied.

+In 2021, Rocket Companies replaced the iconic whale mural by Robert Wyland on the Broderick Tower with a new mural by Detroit artist Phillip Simpson.
+This change was part of an initiative to feature local artists in prominent city locations.
+The new mural, titled "Smiles," showcases Simpson's colorful and recognizable style and aims to celebrate Detroit's vibrant art scene.
+However, in 2023, a storm damaged the advertisement covering the mural, revealing the beloved whale mural underneath and sparking discussions about preserving public art in the city.

+In October 2025, a Metro Detroit-based businessman proposed to buy the Broderick Tower for $45.6 million.